The stereographic projection of the Stern–Brocot tree

 Since there are no rational points on the circle with rational turn angles — except the poles — this recursion will never end, but with each bit, we get the next best rational approximation of the angle.

-By combining the stereographic projection with the turn, we are now able to compute best approximation of trigonometric functions.
+By combining the stereographic projection with the turn, we are now able to compute best approximations of trigonometric functions.

 Trigonometric functions